 Pursuant to the requirements of the Securities Exchange Act of 1934, this report has been signed below on August 20, 2001, by the following persons on behalf of the Registrant in the capacities indicated.
-Each Director of the Registrant, whose signature appears below, hereby appoints Michael A. Volkema as his attorney-in-
+Each Director of the Registrant, whose signature appears below, hereby appoints Michael A. Volkema as his attorney-infact, to sign in his name and on his behalf, as a Director of the Registrant, and to file with the Commission any and all amendments to this Report on Form 10-K.

-/s/ Michael A. Volkema /s/ Thomas C. Pratt Michael A. Volkema (Chairman, President, and Chief Executive Officer) Thomas C. Pratt (Director) /s/ David O. Ulrich /s/ E. David Crockett David O. Ulrich (Director) E. David Crockett (Director) /s/ Dorothy A. Terrell /s/ Lord Griffiths of Fforestfach Dorothy A. Terrell (Director) Lord Griffiths of Fforestfach (Director) /s/ J. Harold Chandler /s/ C. William Pollard J. Harold Chandler (Director) C. William Pollard (Director) /s/ Mary Vermeer Andringa /s/ Ruth A. Reister Mary Vermeer Andringa (Director) Ruth A. Reister (Director) 47
+/s/ Michael A. Volkema /s/ Thomas C. Pratt

+Michael A. Volkema Thomas C. Pratt

+(Chairman, President, and (Director)

+Chief Executive Officer)

+/s/ David O. Ulrich /s/ E. David Crockett

+David O. Ulrich E. David Crockett

+(Director) (Director)

+/s/ Dorothy A. Terrell /s/ Lord Griffiths of Fforestfach

+Dorothy A. Terrell Lord Griffiths of Fforestfach

+(Director) (Director)

+/s/ J. Harold Chandler /s/ C. William Pollard

+J. Harold Chandler C. William Pollard

+(Director) (Director)

+/s/ Mary Vermeer Andringa /s/ Ruth A. Reister

+Mary Vermeer Andringa Ruth A. Reister

+(Director) (Director)

+47